Bezifabr/Test/README.md

 - first make sure the project is well configured and built (has all necessary imports etc.)
 - then modify the **updateContractTerms** method so that:
-  - the code is shorter, simpler, easier to understand
+  - the code is possibly short, simple and easy to understand
-  - unnecessary parts are moved, deleted or modified
   - the modified method does exactly the same things as previously, just in the clearer and more effective way.

 Feel free to develop as you want or know.